18 Random Variables

 Definition 18.1 (Probability Density Function) The probability density function (or PDF) \(f(x)\) of a continuous random variable is the derivative of its CDF:

-Let’s use Definition 18.1 to determine the PDF of \(X\), the distance that Joyner-Kersee jumps under the uniform model.
+Let’s use Definition 18.1 to determine the PDF of \(X\), the distance that Joyner-Kersee jumps under the model above.

 \[ f(x) = F'(x), \]

 This PDF makes intuitive sense.
-It is constant between \(6.3\) and \(7.5\) meters to reflect the uniform model’s assumption that Joyner-Kersee is equally likely jump any distance between 6.3 and 7.5 meters.
+It is constant between \(6.3\) and \(7.5\) meters to reflect the model’s assumption that Joyner-Kersee is equally likely to jump any distance between \(6.3\) and \(7.5\) meters.
 It is zero outside of this range because the model assumes that these are the only possible distances.
 The range where a PDF is non-zero is called the support of the random variable.
-So the support of \(X\) is \((6.3, 7.5)\).
+So the support of \(X\) is \([6.3, 7.5]\).

 Units of the PDF

-What are the units on the vertical axis of Figure 18.3?
+What are the units on the vertical axis of Figure 18.5?
 In other words, what are the units of the PDF?
 Unlike a PMF, the values of a PDF are not probabilities.
 Instead, they represent probabilities per unit.
-In the case of the PDF \(f(x)\), the units are “probability per meter”.
+In the case of this PDF, the units are “probability per meter”.
+We can also see this from Equation 18.3; the numerator is a probability, while the denominator is in meters.

-We can also calculate probabilities using the PDF.
+We can also calculate probabilities using the PDF directly.
 The next result follows from Definition 18.1 and the Fundamental Theorem of Calculus.

 Proof.
 Note that we already know how to calculate the probability using the CDF \(F(x)\). \[ \begin{align*} P(a < X < b) &= P(a < X \leq b) & \text{(since $P(X = b) = 0$)} \\ &= P(X \leq b) - P(X \leq a) \\ &= F(b) - F(a). \end{align*}\] Now, since \(F\) is the antiderivative of \(f\) by Definition 18.1, we can use the Fundamental Theorem of Calculus to conclude that \[ = \int_a^b f(x)\,dx. \]

-Example 18.6 (Calculating Probabilities Using the PDF) The probability that Joyner-Kersee jumps a distance between 7.0 and 7.3 meters is equal to the area of the red shaded region below.
+Example 18.4 (Calculating Probabilities Using the PDF) The probability that Joyner-Kersee jumps a distance between 7.0 and 7.3 meters is equal to the area of the orange shaded region below.

-We can calculate the area of the red shaded region in two ways:
+We can calculate the area of the shaded region in two ways:

 2. By calculus, the area under the PDF between \(7.0\) and \(7.2\) is \[ \begin{align*} P(7.0 < X < 7.3) = \int_{7.0}^{7.3} f(x)\,dx &= \int_{7.0}^{7.3} \frac{1}{1.2} \,dx \\ &= \frac{1}{1.2} x \Big|_{7.0}^{7.3} = \frac{1}{1.2} (7.3) - \frac{1}{1.2} (7.0) = .25. \end{align*} \] Note that the second line is just calculus.
 Probability tells us what integral to set up, but calculus computes the integral.
 Many students of probability find continuous random variables more challenging, not necessarily because of the probability but because of the calculus.